 The agreed sum, these worthies from the ‘Houses of Industry’, could feed an inmate on, was 18d a day; this did not include accommodation.
 So Georgian thatchers did not have a great deal of spare cash; if only being paid by the day.
 Being paid by the square was probably a little better.
-Mr Kent concluded, that as long as the worker did not have more than a couple of offspring, all would well.
-No doubt, an industrious wife also made a world of difference.
+Mr Kent concluded, that as long as the worker did not have more than a couple of offspring all would be well.
+No doubt an industrious wife, also made a world of difference.

 It seems thatching was as well paid as the other building trades.
 Just a little more lucrative, than the farm work done by the majority of the population.
 As long as the thatcher stayed healthy and the work and weather were kind; a living could be made.
 But old age and illness, almost inevitably meant, either parish relief or the house of industry’…

 Finally… A few more old images from the age of the Georgian Reporters.

 Blyth, in Northumberland.
 Then a busy fishing and coal port, with thatched dwellings near the sea; almost certainly covered with heather.
 That being the favoured thatching material, in this area.
 The artist has also shown masonry gabled ends, to the thatched roofs.
 Another local feature.